C++ Memory Models - How Modern C++ Manages Memory Safety

 - Works with

-to prevent circular references. - Doesn’t contribute to the ownership count, so it won’t block memory cleanup.
+shared_ptrto prevent circular references. - Doesn’t contribute to the ownership count, so it won’t block memory cleanup.

 STL Containers